-There are certain occasions that stick in your mind, clear vignettes of an experience that don't fade with time.
-One such occasion occurred for me while orbiting overhead in an EA-6B 'Prowler' waiting to recover aboard the Connie (CVA-64) someplace in the South China Sea.
+There are certain occasions that stick in your mind, indelible vignettes of an experience that don't fade with time.
+One such occasion occurred while orbiting overhead in an EA-6B 'Prowler,' waiting to recover aboard the Connie (CVA-64) someplace in the South China Sea.

-Looking down from several thousand feet I watched as the launch proceeded, and was startled to hear someone (probably the Air Boss) call "Keep it flying, keep it flying!"
+Looking down from several thousand feet, I watched as the launch proceeded, and was startled to hear someone (probably the Air Boss) call "Keep it flying, keep it flying!"
 As I watched, the RA-5C just off the catapult rolled over and went into the water.
-The splash looked from altitude just as if someone had dropped a boulder in the ocean—a frothy ring expanding silently.
+The splash looked, from altitude, as if someone had dropped a boulder into a pond—a frothy ring expanding silently.
 Other than a sudden jump in my heart rate, nothing changed.
 The ship continued steaming, we continued flying, nothing more was said on the frequency.

 Just now, thirty five years later, I found the following on the web and learned the rest of the story.

 edited by Bob Lawson

 On rare occasions (fortunately) a few Vigi pilots experienced a strange phenomena upon being catapulted from the carrier.
 Once in awhile there would be a Vigi that would decide it wasn't going to carry all of that weight of the fuel cells in the rearward ejecting linear bomb bay, between the engines.
 [Seen here on a model.]